 Download our free guide to improving your ACT score by 4 points.

-Note that these are the earliest possible dates for your scores to come out.
-Many students have their scores delayed by a few days as the ACT gets all the test scores together.
-Don't be too alarmed if your test scores are delayed by a week.
+Note that these are the earliest possible dates for your ACT scores to come out.
+Many students have their scores delayed by a few days as ACT, Inc. gets all the scores together.
+Don't be too alarmed if your test scores are delayed by a week or so.
 Beyond that point, though, it might be a good idea to call ACT, Inc. and ask about the status of your test.

-ACT Writing scores come out 2 weeks after your multiple choice scores are released.
-The ACT does a great job of getting its scores out as early as possible, instead of waiting for all students to be ready before releasing them in a batch.
+ACT Writing scores usually come out about two weeks after your multiple-choice scores are released.
+ACT, Inc. does a great job of getting its scores out as early as possible instead of waiting for all students to be ready before releasing them in a batch.

 What Time Do ACT Scores Come Out?

-If your test scores don't show up after this time on a particular day, you'll have to wait a whole day to check if they come out the next day.
+If your test scores don't show up after this time on a particular day, you'll have to wait a whole day and then check if they come out the next day.
 This information will hopefully help with your stress and keep you from compulsively checking for ACT scores throughout the day!

 When Are ACT Scores Available to Schools?